media trainer & consultant

 The aim is to give feedback from the point of view of a journalist, to test whether the existing strategies, approach and contact with the media are likely to be effective.
 There is also the possibility of subsequent training sessions based on the needs identified.

-I am a proven public speaker, having moderated high-profile public debates and conferences, and I have a strong background in training.
+As well as being an experienced radio and television journalist and producer, I am a proven public speaker, having moderated high-profile public debates and conferences, and I have a strong background in training.

 The workshops are designed to be as relevant as possible to the specific needs of those taking part and the presentations are designed to be as dynamic and engaging as possible.